garybgenett/gary-os/README.md

 ## Building ####################################################################
 [Building]: #building

-In addition to being a live GNU/Linux system, GaryOS is also the build system used to produce itself.
-The system can also be used to create new installations from scratch, or install GaryOS directly from memory to disk.
+In addition to being a [GNU/Linux] system, GaryOS is the [Builder] system used to produce itself.
+It has three main purposes.

-Another important feature is the ability to update the system while it is running live, including installing new packages.
+  * [Compile] and [Manage] [Funtoo] installations
+  * Make an [Image] of a root [Filesystem]
+  * [Install] GaryOS to disk directly from memory

+These sections are in logical order, following the full lifecycle of creating a build, managing it or creating an image of it, and ultimately installing it.
+They are mainly for reference from other sections, and not necessarily a prescribed list of steps to take.

 ### Install ####################################################################
 [Install]: #install